How to Buy Life Insurance in Canada: 7 Easy Steps

 • Pay premiums annually rather than monthly to reduce costs.

-And remember to review and update your coverage every few years as your needs and finances change!
+• Review and update your coverage every few years as your needs and finances change.

 How long does life insurance coverage last?